wxwrn/scoop_script/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Open Windows PowerShell with administrative privileges.
+2. Open Windows PowerShell.
 3. Navigate to the directory where the script is located.
+4. Run this command `Set-ExecutionPolicy Bypass -Scope Process`
-4. Run the script by entering `.\scoop_script.ps1`.
+5. Run the script by entering `.\scoop_script.ps1`.

 ## Features